Rutumbhara/password_generator/README.md

 # password_generator
-Mini python project that generates a random password for user.
+Pyton project that generates a random password for user.